SoftUni-Internal/interactive-content/EN/01-Encapsulation/00-Encapsulation.md

 [slide]
 # Keyword This

-`this` is a reference to the current object
+- `this` is a reference to the current object.

-- can refer to current class instance
+It can refer to current class instance.

 ```java
 public Person(String name) {